-Dundas Peak, located in Hamilton, is possibly the most picturesque spot to capture the magnificent fall colors lighting the forest in hues of greed, orange, yellow, and red.
-It’s exactly what you think it is – colorful fall photos in the making.
-Let’s get it!
+Dundas Peak, located in Hamilton, is possibly the most picturesque spot to capture the changing fall colors lighting the forest in hues of green, orange, yellow, and red.
+It’s exactly what you think it is – beautiful fall photos in the making.

-Be warned that you may not want to leave once you arrive here, but I’m confident the crowds will eventually scare you away (COVID 101).
+Be warned that you may not want to leave once you arrive here, but I’m confident the crowds will eventually scare you away.
 The coveted peak is a small space with an illuminating view.

 Getting to Dundas Peak